rmojab63/rmojab63.github.io/_posts/2018-12-6-Estimation.md

 SlideNext

+## A Structure
+- One Variable (e.g., Normal Model)
+- More than One Variable
+  + No Relationship (e.g., Multivariate Normal Model)
+  + Relationship
+    * One variable with others (e.g., Multiple Linear Regression Model)
+    * More than one variable with others (e.g., Multivariate Linear Regression Model)
+- Dynamic
+  + One Variable (e.g., ARIMA)
+  + More than One Variable
+    * One Variable with others (e.g., ARMA with Exogenous Variables)
+    * More than One Variable (e.g. VAR)

+SlideNext

 ## Maximum Likelihood Estimator
 - Given the statistical model (observations and the set of univariate normal distributions), MLE selects a member for which the joint probability distribution of the observations is maximized.
 $$